 If you’re camping in a steep-sided valley or forest, then you may get very little direct sunlight which means you can wave goodbye to your GPS unit getting charged.

 Solar power supplies can vary considerably in their effectiveness.
 Generally, the more you pay, the better and more reliable the power charger will be.

-Water / Wind Turbine
+6. Water or Wind Turbine